 According To The American Veterinary Medical Association (AVMA), studies have shown that the benefits of microchipping far outweigh the risks.
 Pets that are chipped have a much better chance of being returned home.

 • Less than 2% of lost cats that were not chipped, found their way home.
 Likewise, cats that were chipped were reunited with their owners 38.5% of the time. • For dogs, 21.9% of non-chipped dogs got home compared to 52.2% of chipped pooches.
 Losing a pet is a heartbreaking experience, one no veterinarian wants to see their clients go through.

-Would you like to discuss microchipping with a vet?
+Would you like to discuss microchipping in Decatur with a vet?
 Give us a call.